'We Have No Choice': Acting ICE Director Defends Planned Immigration Raids

 In the interview with NPR, Morgan echoed Trump's hardline immigration rhetoric and the desire to discourage families from crossing the border illegally.

-"By doing this we're going to send the message these individuals," Morgan said.
+"By doing this we're going to send the message to these individuals," Morgan said.
 "We want to stop them from paying the cartels and making them a billion-dollar industry and risking their lives.
 We want to also send that message, if you want to come here, please do so legally.
 Don't risk your life."

 In May alone, more than 144,000 immigrants were taken into custody along the U.S.-Mexico border, the highest one-month total in more than a decade.
 Many of the migrants are escaping violence and poverty in Central America.